microshare/microshare.github.io/docs/2/general-user/quick-start/glossary.md

 ##### Policy Fabric™

-Microshare® uses a patented policy fabric to allow its clients to have fine-grained control over who can access their data.
+Microshare uses a patented policy fabric to allow its clients to have fine-grained control over who can access their data.
 Also see [share rules](./#share-rule).

 <br>

 ##### Record

-Each unit of data stored in the Microshare® [data lake](./#data-lake) is called a record or a share record.
+Each unit of data stored in the Microshare [data lake](./#data-lake) is called a record or a share record.

 <br>